Have you ever felt like the journey of healing from losing something – or someone – dear to you was NOT what you hoped for?

 So the story begins…

-Disclosure: Though much of what I talk about here is psychological and physiological in nature, I am not an expert or a professional in the field of counseling, even though I am a Chaplain.
+Disclosure: Though much of what I talk about here is psychological and physiological in nature, I am not an expert or a professional in the field of counseling, even though I am an Ordained Minister with a Doctor of Theology Degree.
 I have been trained to know how and when to refer folks to professional resources.
 With that said, I am a mom who has walked the path of grief that led to grace.
 I’m simply committed to sharing my story of healing and what I’ve learned along the way as God gently took my hand in His gracious hand and led me down the path to wholeness.
+God put network marketing in my path as I was healing.
 So what’s my job description now?
-Helping others be transformed from grief to grace…
+Helping others be transformed as they embrace change.

 WHAT I WRITE ABOUT